 Title III B

-Provides supportive services to enhance the well-being of elders and to help them live independently in their home environment and the community.
+Provides supportive services to help elders live independently in their own homes and communities.

 Title III C1